jku-vds-lab/projection-space-explorer/README.md

-## Lineup
+## LineUp
-For high dimensional data exploration, we included a lineup table (https://lineup.js.org/) that can be viewed on demand.
+For high dimensional data exploration, we included a LineUp table (https://lineup.js.org/) that can be viewed on demand.
 TODO: options to display it
 To show the table, the user has several options: ………….

 The table shows all properties that were included in the provided dataset except properties that have the "fingerprint" modifier.
 Fingerprints were excluded because their values usually do not contain semantic meaning and would take a lot of space in the table, which causes higher loading times and makes the table more complex.

-All lineup functionalities are included like filtering, searching, sorting etc.
+All LineUp functionalities are included like filtering, searching, sorting etc.
 The grouping functionality can be performed in all columns, especially relevant is group by selected items and group by group labels, which actively uses features of the Projection Space Explorer.

 ### SMILES